 The term Korowai is inspired by Te Korowai o Tane, a very special carving that sits in the heart of the College.
 Korowai translates to cloak in English, and is symbolic of our students being under the “cloak” of these people.

 The College has an Academic House Tutor that is a key go-to person regarding academic support.
 In consultation with Senior Management, they provide a range of targeted initiatives to aid students in their studies.
 These initiatives include:

 - Academic Chat Desk: Held regularly, these are drop-in sessions where students can bring any questions related to study techniques, approaching assessments, or University in general.

 - Academic Seminars: Provide sessions about subjects such as note-taking, exam preparation, multiple choice questions, time management, and use of technology in tertiary education.

 - Resources: Based on student feedback, the Academic House Tutors create a range of resources that aim to address common student issues at specific times of the year.

 - Contact for Advice and Support: The Academic House Tutors are available to meet with residents with any academic issues, they just need to be contacted!

-All twelve of the House Tutors (one per flouse) provide informal academic mentoring throughout the course of the year.
+All ten of the House Tutors provide informal academic mentoring throughout the course of the year.
 They are all students themselves and have experience studying in the tertiary environment.

 Past residents often reflect that their peers at Carrington are perhaps the best academic support offered.
 Through living with like-minded people who study similar subjects as you, studying with peers, asking for advice and support with a particular subject, and sharing your own knowledge is a part of living at Carrington.
 The College has a range of study facilities that can be used for collaborative study, and this community allows students to meet students completing the same degree and develop strong friendships.